microsoft/botframework-solutions/docs/_docs/overview/virtual-assistant-solution.md

 There are four major components within Virtual Assistant:

-### Virtual Assistant Core
+### Virtual Assistant core
 {:.no_toc}

-The [Virtual Assistant Core]() is the basic building blocks that bring together the virtual assistant capabilities and the Microsoft technologies required to build a Virtual Assistant including Bot Framework SDK, LUIS, QnA Maker, Skills registration, Linked Accounts, etc.
+The [Virtual Assistant core template]({{site.baseurl}}/overview/virtual-assistant-template) is the basic building blocks that bring together the virtual assistant capabilities and the Microsoft technologies required to build a Virtual Assistant including Bot Framework SDK, LUIS, QnA Maker, Skills registration, Linked Accounts, etc.

 ### Skills
 {:.no_toc}